Zilkib/BackendwithoutAuth/README.md

 ## Introduction

 In the context of clinical applications, it is crucial to have a reliable and easy-to-use environment for testing different resources.
-This project aims to provide a practical solution for testing a server with clinical data resources.
-The server, based on Hapi-FHIR, offers various RESTful endpoints, and we have added bearer token authentication to enhance security.
+This project aims to extend the already existing [CAP](https://github.com/GravityDarkLab/Clinical-Application-Project) .
+The server, based on Hapi-FHIR, offers various RESTful endpoints.

 ## Frontend Integration

-This server repository is designed to seamlessly integrate with the frontend component of the project, available in the repository [KAPFrontEnd](https://github.com/aaron3636/KAPFrontEnd).
+This server repository is designed to seamlessly integrate with the frontend component of the project, available in the repository [FrontendwithoutAuth](https://github.com/Zilkib/FrontendwithoutAuth.git).
 Together, these two repositories offer a comprehensive solution for clinical application testing, providing a user-friendly interface to interact with the clinical data resources.

-We invite you to explore the [KAPFrontEnd](https://github.com/aaron3636/KAPFrontEnd) repository to leverage the full potential of the Klinisches Anwendungsprojekt.
+I invite you to explore the [FrontendwithoutAuth](https://github.com/Zilkib/FrontendwithoutAuth.git) repository to leverage the full potential of the Klinisches Anwendungsprojekt.
 The frontend enhances the overall user experience and complements the functionality of the server.

 ## Client - PatientGenerator